 My phone pings again.
 This time with a FaceBook notification.
 A fellow goan has posted an image of an unusual bird taken from her house.

-Over the past couple of years there has been a steady increase in the numbers of regular Goan citizens that have woken up to the beauty in their backyards.
+Over the past couple of years there has been a steady increase in the numbers of regular Goan citizens that have awoken to the beauty in their backyards.
 It is really heartening to see that many of them taken it upon themselves to highlight the incredible diversity that this tiny but unique Indian state is blessed with.
 Hopefully it will help convince the city fathers to be that little bit more attentive to the repercussions of the decisions they make in the name of progress.

 What looks like pale-billed flowerpecker feeds on a nearby tree.
 A quick post on a birding site suggest that it is more likely to be a juvenile Nilgiri flowerpecker.